South Metro Denver Chamber of Commerce | Denver, Co.

 We nourish the body of our seniors because it’s the main course of action that allows them to thrive at home.

-More than just a meal
+More than a meal

 But each day is as unique as the people we serve, and our Meals on Wheels drivers arrive at each destination with more than food.
 They pay attention to daily details like a neighbor’s birthday and notice the little things — an uneaten meal, an unanswered door, a bad cough.